-- Q. It is the responsibility of the government to reduce the differences in income between people with high income and those with low incomes. - Q. Private enterprise is the best way to solve Greece's economic problems.
+- Q. It is the responsibility of the government to reduce the differences in income between people with high income and those with low incomes - Q. Private enterprise is the best way to solve Greece's economic problems (Scale: (1) Strongly disagree, (2) Disagree, (3) Neither agree nor disagree, (4) Agree, (5) Strongly agree).

-(Scale: (1) Strongly disagree, (2) Disagree, (3) Neither agree nor disagree, (4) Agree, (5) Strongly agree).
+Those who take a position of either/or pro-redistribution and anti-private enterprise and do not take an anti-distribution and pro-private enterprise position are coded 1 (left wing), others are coded 0 (centre right); 3 cases with no response on either question were coded as missing.

-Those who take a position of either pro-redistribution or anti-private enterprise and who do not take an anti-distribution and pro-private enterprise position are coded 1 (left wing), others are coded 0 (center right); three cases with no response on either question were coded as missing.
+2. Voting

-2. Voting: And which party did you vote for in the last general election of October 2009?
+And which party did you vote for in the last general election of October 2009?